abhisheks008/ML-Crate/Google Devices Q and A Analysis/README.md

 **GOAL**

-To build nlp based ml model for google question and answer dataset to specify category it predicts.
+To build nlp based ml models for google question and answer dataset to specify category of device it predicts.

 **DATASET**